RainieLLM/RainieLLM.github.io/_pages/about.md

 ---
 About me 👋
 ======
 This is **Yutong Song**, a first-year PhD student at the University of California, Irvine.
 I am now living in Irvine with my cute cat [Hula](images/pet.jpg).
-You can easily contact me via emial: yutons12@uci.edu.

  I am working in [Health SciTech Group](https://healthscitech.nursing.uci.edu/), under the mentorship of [Prof.Amir M. Rahmani](https://ics.uci.edu/~amirr1/) and [Prof.Nikil Dutt](https://ics.uci.edu/~dutt/).
 From Jan 2022 to Jun 2024, I was a PhD student major in computational science, studied jointly in UCI and SDSU.
 In SDSU, I did some works on wireless multimedia QoE/QoS and smart data pricing strategy with the supervision of [Prof.Wei Wang](https://cs.sdsu.edu/people/wei-wang/).
 During my undergraduate study in UESTC, I also had several works on information fusion, information entropy and uncertain information decision with the supervision of Prof.Yong Deng.